 Burlington Stores sought to build its new headquarters on a previously purchased site adjacent to its existing offices.
 They engaged a civil engineer to develop a plan to accommodate their full office needs on a three-story footprint.
 The result was a deep floor plate with its dominant façades oriented away from the street and facing East and West.
 Given this circumstance, an opportunity existed to explore the prototypical office building with the owner in order to better realize the corporate objectives.

-The Campus Approach: Understanding the desire for residual value, three “prototypical” developer office buildings are joined to form a corporate campus.
+Understanding the desire for residual value, three “prototypical” developer office buildings are joined to form a corporate campus.
 While floor plates are more manageable and offer opportunities for better daylight, the workspace becomes disjointed and fails to bring the organization together.

-Beginning with site orientation and floor plate design, an extensive, in-depth exploration revealed the most advantageous scenario: it is of two office places interconnected by an energetic public space.
+Beginning with site orientation and floor plate design, an extensive, in-depth exploration revealed the most advantageous scenario: two office places interconnected by an energetic public space.
 That space, organized against an outdoor plaza and stretched against the whole building, provides for corporate identity towards the street, and offers program elements and spaces that together create a dynamic workplace.

 A new face of corporate identity is achieved as the bustling public space within the building opens onto the outdoor plaza in which it is nested.
 The ground floor of this building is where vendors and visitors come to interact with the merchant team and where that team can come together in a large and vibrant way.
 Vendor rooms, where garments are displayed, bought, and sold, line the major thoroughfares through the building along with large meeting rooms to accommodate town hall presentations.
 The upstairs workplaces are lively—there are special delineations for workstations to be left open creating a more studio-like atmosphere, encouraging and accommodating collaboration.
 Work groups are punctuated by kiosks that contain spaces for racked clothing and where clothes and goods can be displayed and discussed.